tc39/proposal-dynamic-modules/README.md

 ## Preserving the order of evaluation for Dynamic Module Records

 This proposal introduces the `"pending"` resolution value when calling `ResolveExport()` for a Dynamic Module Record.
 This simple change allow us to identify, during the linking phase, a binding that could potentially be in TDZ and does not require explicit assertion during this phase.
-As a result, we can defer the evaluation of a Dynamic Module Record to preserve the execution order, and we do so under the assumption that __eventually__ the imported bindings from the corresponding environment record is in TDZ until it gets populated by the Dynamic Module Record.
+As a result, we can defer the evaluation of a Dynamic Module Record to preserve the execution order, and we do so under the assumption that the imported bindings from the corresponding environment record is in TDZ until it gets populated by the Dynamic Module Record.

 ## Enabling Circular Dependencies with Dynamic Module Records